microbiome/OMA/16_microbiome_community.md

 if(!require(dplyr)){
     install.packages("dplyr")
 }
-# Gets taxa that has at least one statistically significant correlation
+# Gets taxa that have at least one statistically significant correlation
 taxa <- correlation_table %>% dplyr::filter(p.adj < 0.05 & abs(Correlation) > 0) %>%
   dplyr::select(X1) %>% unique %>% sapply(as.character)
-# Gets taxa that has at least one statistically significant correlation
+# Gets taxa that have at least one statistically significant correlation
 lipids <- correlation_table %>% dplyr::filter(p.adj < 0.05 & abs(Correlation) > 0) %>%
   dplyr::select(X2) %>% unique %>% sapply(as.character)

-# Takes only those taxa and lipids that has statistically significant values
+# Takes only those taxa and lipids that have statistically significant values
 correlation_table <- correlation_table[correlation_table[["X1"]] %in% taxa &
                                            correlation_table[["X2"]] %in% lipids, ]